-September 10, 2016 at 11:00 AM until 5:00 PM
+September 10, 2016 at 11:00 AM until 5:30 PM

-Donations will be given to the Community Harvest Food Bank and the ASPCA in Fort Wayne.
+Donations of non-perishable food will be given to the Community Harvest Food Bank and donations of dog or cat food will be given to the ASPCA in Fort Wayne.
 This event is sponsored by Pagan Pride Fort Wayne and area stores.
-For more information about the event or about Pagan religions, call Tina Horton L.C.
-260-908-0976 or email email@example.com.
-Additional information regarding Pagan Pride Day is located at http://www.paganpride.org/

 What are your thoughts CLICK HERE to leave us a "QUESTION OF THE DAY” comment.

-© Copyright 2014, A Granite Broadcasting Station.
+© Copyright 2016, A Quincy Media broadcasting station.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.